Born In: Cleveland, Ohio, U.S

 place of death: Beverly Hills, California, U.S.

 Hal Holbrook was born Harold Rowe Holbrook Jr., on February 17, 1925, in Cleveland, Ohio.
 His mother, Aileen, was a vaudeville dancer.
-His parents, Harold Sr. and Aileen, abandoned young Holbrook when he was two years old.
+His parents, Harold Sr. and Aileen, abandoned young Holbrook when he was 2 years old.
 Holbrook and his two sisters grew up with their paternal grandparents.